aaronArinder/apollo-rs/ARCHITECTURE.md

 definitions, we then create an entire `nodes.rs` file, like the snippet below, using [`xtask`] in [codegen/gen_syntax_nodes].
 We also generate `SyntaxKind`([codegen/gen_syntax_kinds]) that we use when creating nodes in the untyped syntax tree.

-To illustrate how a definition in `ungrammar` becomes a struct, let's lookGiven the definition, we can then generate a struct with applicable accessor methods for `Description`, scalar token, `Name` and `Directives`.
+To illustrate how a definition in `ungrammar` becomes a struct, let's look at `ScalarTypeDefinition` below.
+Given the definition, we can then generate a struct with applicable accessor methods for `Description`, scalar token, `Name` and `Directives`.

 ```rust
 // generated nodes.rs file